Author: Vincent Rodger | Banner: Dao Zang Moua

 The Attack Titan let out an eerie cry as he charged at Mecha-King Ghidorah like a rabid dog.
 The mechanized dragon cackled as he released his gravity beams and Triple Beam Laser at the approaching titan, striking him across the chest with a hard impact and sending him into the buildings of the city.
-The Attack Titan let out a monstrous roar of anger as he fell to the ground, with barely a scratch marring his thick hide.
+The humanoid let out a monstrous roar of anger as he fell to the ground, with barely a scratch marring his thick hide.

 Quickly, the feral giant got back onto his feet and once again charged at the cyborg, increasing his speed with each step.
 Each stomp of his feet broke apart the ground beneath him and left craters in their wake.
 Mecha-King Ghidorah once again shot his beams from his gaping maws at the Titan, but this time, he managed to dodge the onslaught of electrical energy.

 He finally reached his target and at full speed, slammed the future monster into a skyscraper and sent the building collapsing onto his foe.
 The cyborg screeched in pain as he was buried under the debris, pinned in place as the unknown goliath wailed upon the dragon’s heads with his fists.

 The two Futurians were shocked that a simple-minded beast could overpower Mecha-King Ghidorah.
 “How is this possible?!”
 Glen demanded.

 He turned toward Chuck, who was surprisingly calm about the situation.
 “Do not worry,” Chuck stated.
 “This beast may have the upper hand at the moment, but soon the tables will turn.”